mikolaj44/nail-disease-detection-app/README.md

 Refactored the navigation bar, it also shows which page is active.
 The slide animation still needs to be added

 Added proper main menu scaling

+Fixed centering and the button graphical bug on introduction page